mendhak/mendhak.github.io/_posts/2019-08-25-raspberrypi-epaper-dashboard.md

 The first part of `run.sh` calls on the `screen-weather.get.py` script which queries DarkSky API, gets the weather info and substitutes icons and temperatures in the SVG.
 It also sets the date and time.
 The SVG is then written out to `screen-output-weather.svg`.
 The API response is stored in

-Next is the Pihole summary, queried using `screen-pihole-get.py` which invokes the Pihole API and gets the summary, again substituting it in the `screen-output-weather.svg`

 The last API call is to Google Calendar, the upcoming 2 calendar entries are written to the same SVG.